Counselling Office

 • Greater ability to manage stress effectively

-Counselling Appointments are available through face-to-face or zoom platform by securing an appointment.
+Counselling sessions are by appointments only and are available through face-to-face or zoom platform.
 During the session, you can openly discuss concerns and challenges that could interfere with your studies and personal adjustment.
 Counselling can help you build strengths, improve wellbeing and achieve academic success.

 Location

-The Counselling and Progressions Office is at Block D, Room D1-14, near the New Student Hub and Canteen of our Campus.
+The Counselling Office is at Block D, Room D1-14, near the New Student Hub and Canteen of our Campus.

 Hours